hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 Issues represent specific tasks that need to be completed.
 Because Issues are assigned to one member at a time, they should be small in scope.
 Issues are organized into Projects, which define larger portions of work that a team needs to complete.

-Whenever an issue is created with a status of "Todo" and is assigned to a team member, the system automatically generates a Todo in that member's Planner, allowing them to add it to their own schedule.
-Learn more about Todos here (**INSERT LINK**).
+Whenever an issue is created with a status of "Todo" and is assigned to a team member, the system automatically generates a [Todo](../team-workflows/todos.mdx) in that member's Planner, allowing them to add it to their own schedule.

 ### Creating Issues